frequency-chain/frequency/designdocs/capacity.md

   pub remaining: Balance,
   /// The total Capacity issued to an MSA. pub total_available: Balance,
-  /// The last Epoch that an MSA was replenished. pub last_replenished_epoch: u32,
+  /// The last Epoch that an MSA's Capacity was replenished. pub last_replenished_epoch: u32,
 }